 Bringing a child into a family can inspire an abundance of joy and wonder.
-Just as often, it also brings unexpected challenges – to pregnant and postpartum parents, to parents who struggle to conceive or experience loss, and to parents who adopt.
+Just as often, it brings unexpected challenges – to pregnant and postpartum parents, to parents who struggle to conceive or experience loss, and to parents who adopt.
 In my practice, all of these experiences fall under the umbrella of Maternal Mental Health.

 I have extensive training and am experienced in providing individual, family, and group psychotherapy, consultation, crisis intervention, and education for:

-Experiences of infertility and assisted reproduction treatments
+• Infertility and assisted reproduction treatments

 Individual and family psychotherapy: Sessions are typically 50 to 60 minutes and can occur weekly or more frequently as needed.
 I will work to support, hear, and understand you, while also providing feedback, solutions, and resources that can help you feel better.
-Depending on your needs, I may offer assessment and screening tools so that I can better understand what help is needed right away.
-When indicated, I can always make referrals to other providers for medications, medical care, and alternative health and wellness care in the community.
+Depending on your needs, I may offer assessment and screening tools so I can better understand what help is needed right away.
+When indicated, I can make referrals to other providers for medications, medical care, and alternative health and wellness care in the community.